 - Has anticancer effect (Bo-Wen Lin et al, Br J Pharmacol., 2017, Won-Chul Lim et al, Bioorg Med Chem Lett., 2017)

 Maqui supplements contain many active ingredients including Delphinidin at different concentration levels.
-The molecular pathways which are regulated by Maqui include Oxidative Stress, MYC Signaling, Cytoskeletal Dynamics, Hypoxia and MAPK Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Maqui include Growth Factor Signaling, Oxidative Stress and DNA Repair.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Maqui individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Maqui for cancer – do consider all these factors and explanation.
-Because just as true for cancer treatments – Maqui use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Maqui over other nutritional supplements – do consider all these factors.

-1. Will Maqui Supplements benefit cancer patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Maqui Supplements benefit Primary Adamantinoma patients undergoing Radiation treatment?

-Testicular Germ Cell Tumors is characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Adamantinoma is characterized and driven by specific genetic mutations like ARHGAP45, PI4KB and SDSL leading to biochemical pathway changes in Oxidative Stress and Inositol Phosphate Signaling.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Maqui supplement should be avoided for Testicular Germ Cell Tumors along with Ifosfamide treatment.
-Maqui supplement impacts pathways/processes like Oxidative Stress which either promote drivers of the Testicular Germ Cell Tumors and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Maqui supplement should not be taken for Primary Adamantinoma along with treatment Radiation.
+Maqui supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Maqui Supplements benefit Cancer Patients with Renal Non-Clear Cell Carcinoma undergoing Bevacizumab Treatment?
+2. Will Maqui Supplements benefit Primary Non-Small Cell Lung Cancer Patients undergoing Erlotinib Treatment?

-Renal Non-Clear Cell Carcinoma is characterized and driven by specific genetic mutations like MUC16 and TP53 leading to biochemical pathway changes in Oxidative Stress, Hypoxia, MAPK Signaling, Small Molecule Transport and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Bevacizumab works through specific pathway mechanisms.
+Primary Non-Small Cell Lung Cancer is characterized and driven by specific genetic mutations like CSMD2, LRP2 and CACNA1E leading to biochemical pathway changes in Growth Factor Signaling.
+A cancer treatment like Erlotinib works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Maqui supplement should be considered for Renal Non-Clear Cell Carcinoma along with treatment Bevacizumab.
-Maqui supplement impacts pathways/processes like Hypoxia and PI3K-AKT-MTOR Signaling which either obstruct drivers of the Renal Non-Clear Cell Carcinoma and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Maqui supplements should be considered for Primary Non-Small Cell Lung Cancer along with the treatment Erlotinib.
+Maqui supplement impacts pathways/processes like Growth Factor Signaling which either obstruct drivers of Primary Non-Small Cell Lung Cancer and/or improve Erlotinib treatment effect.

 Foods to Eat After Cancer Diagnosis!